 As a composer he has participated actively in various forums and festivals such as: Foro de Compositores del Caribe, Foro Internacional de Música Nueva “Manuel Enríquez” (México), Festival Latinoamericano de Música (Venezuela), World Music Days, Festival Internacional Cervantino, Festival Iberoamericano de las Artes (Puerto Rico), Focus Festival (New York), Klangspuren Festival (Austria), Transart Festival (Italia), International Festival for Contemporary Music “Warsaw Autumn” (Polonia), among others.
 His music has been performed and recorded in Latin America, North America and Europe by numerous ensembles and orchestras, including Cuarteto Latinoamericano, Cuarteto José White, Lydian String Quartet, Quinteto de Alientos de la Ciudad de México, ONIX Ensamble, Entrequatre guitar quartet (España), Trío Puelli (Brasil), New Juilliard Ensamble (EE.UU.), Orquesta Experimental de Instrumentos Nativos (Bolivia), National Symphony Orchestras of Costa Rica, México, El Salvador and Columbia, Orquesta Simón Bolívar of Venezuela, ALEA III of Boston University.

 He is founder of the Editorial Nuestra Cultura that publishes his music and books.
 In 2000 he published the second and bilingual edition of the book ¿Dónde está la Má Teodora? (musical sight-reading based on African-rooted rhythmic principles), of which he is co-author.
-He is currently preparing the publication of the book Reinventando el oído: análisis musical, creación e identidad.
-His music is also published by Gerb.
+In 2019 he published three new books (only in spanish) on harmony, composition and a series of analytical essays on Latin American music.
+His works are also published by Gerb.
 Stark Musikverlag Leipzig GbR.

 He has composed music for dance (primarily for the Costa Rican choreographer Vicky Cortés), theatre (collaborating with Costa Rican director Juan Fernando Cerdas), and film.